 Not so awesome.
 Yes, Christians often get mocked, intimidated, or silenced.
 Some experience official pressure to violate their own conscience.
 We don’t like it.
 We want this oppression to cease.

 But that goes both ways.
-If you want all oppression to cease, then
+If you want all oppression to cease, then Do Not Oppress Anyone.